elana-teal/SolIO/README.md

 # SolIO
-(Future) automatic solitaire solver for ShenzenIO.
+A Solitaire Solver for Shenzen IO project.

 ## Libraries
 * pyautogui